Adoption Visa Subclass 102: How Your Child Enters Australia After an Intercountry Adoption

 You have spent years preparing your home study, navigating dual government bureaucracies, and waiting for the referral call.
 Now you are finally at the point where the country of origin has matched you with a child.
 The next question — how does that child actually get to Australia? — is where the Adoption (Subclass 102) visa enters the picture.

-The Subclass 102 visa is the specific immigration pathway that brings an adopted child into Australia as a permanent resident or citizen, depending on how the adoption was finalised.
+The Subclass 102 visa is an immigration pathway for bringing an adopted child into Australia after an intercountry adoption process.
 It is not an automatic or simple process, and understanding how it works — particularly how it interacts with the ACT's role as a State Central Authority — prevents costly delays at the most emotionally charged point of the entire journey.
+Citizenship is a separate issue to confirm with the Commonwealth.

 What Is the Subclass 102 Visa?

-The Adoption (Subclass 102) visa is a permanent visa granted by the Department of Home Affairs to a child being brought to Australia following an intercountry adoption.
-It is the mechanism by which a child who was not born an Australian citizen obtains the right to live permanently in Australia as a member of the adoptive family.
+The Adoption (Subclass 102) visa is granted by the Department of Home Affairs to a child being brought to Australia following an intercountry adoption.
+It is the immigration mechanism for the child's entry and stay in Australia as part of the adoptive family.

 It is critically important to understand which scenario applies to your specific partner country before you travel.
 The ACT's Adoption and Permanent Care Team (APCT) and the Commonwealth's intercountry adoption authority — Intercountry Adoption Australia (IAA) — will advise you on this based on the country's current treaty status.